If you have an immediate, or imminent, need for a simple cremation service at a low cost then we can help you arrange everything for one low price.

 A direct cremation is the most economical means of disposition there is.
-In Columbus a direct cremation can be conducted for $850 complete, making this very affordable funeral option.
+In Columbus a direct cremation can be an affordable funeral option.
 If you need to keep funeral costs down, then a simple cremation arranged through a cremation provider, is your lowest cost cremation option in Columbus, GA.
 You can then arrange your own memorial services once you have the cremated remains returned.
 This significantly cuts down on funeral expenses.

 What help is there with cremation costs?

 If qualifying for Social Security, you may be entitled to the lump sum death benefit payment of $255.
 The funeral director will generally assist you with submitting the claim to Social Security.
 Of course, many people use life insurance policies to off-set funeral costs, but with a direct cremation, the funeral provider will require payment upfront.